MasqueCZ/LuxMeter/README.md

 # uni_uni
 You can select sampling time from values 1, 5, 10, 30, 60, 600 and 3600 seconds and the measurement can end at selected
 time of 0, 1, 2, 4, 8, 12, 24, 168 hours.
-It measures indefinitely if 0 is selected.
+It measures indefinitely if zero is selected.

 There is data saver feature which stops saving data after 2 same measurements the 3rd is just "stable" and it continues to measure but does not take up another space unless the value changes.

 There is also a SSR relay that turns on the power at the start of the measurement, second relay can be turned temporarily by pushing buttons UP and DOWN at the same time.
-It can be used to re-start the corridor function cycle or jumpstart emergency mode, etc.
+It can be used to re-start the corridor function cycle or jumpstart emergency mode for certain luminaires, etc.

 -work in progress-